Biden Administration Requests $4 Billion for Baltimore Bridge, National Disasters

 The ship crash closed much of Baltimore Harbor to commercial shipping traffic for weeks.
 On June 10, the full 700-foot-wide main shipping channel was fully cleared.

 The Dali itself only left the harbor on June 24 to travel 170 miles to Norfolk, Va., where it will undergo continued repairs.
-The departure followed the completion of the National Transportation Safety Board’s (NTSB) examination of engineering systems and electrical system testing, as well as interviews with the crew.
+The departure followed the completion of the National Transportation Safety Board’s (NTSB’s) examination of engineering systems, testing of electrical systems, and interviews with the crew.

-A May 14 NTSB report shows the Dali experienced electrical outages, losing power and steering while on the Patapsco River and knocking down the bridge
+A May 14 NTSB report shows that the Dali experienced electrical outages.

 A $25 million allocation to the Dislocated Worker National Reserve would address manpower and contractor needs generated by “multiple large disasters, including typhoons, wildfires, and hurricanes, as well as cleanup and recovery efforts” in Baltimore Harbor.

-The administration’s finding request seeks $700 million for the Department of Housing and Urban Development Department “to address disaster relief, long-term recovery, and mitigation in the most impacted and distressed areas resulting from major disasters occurring in 2023 and future years.
+The administration’s funding request seeks $700 million for the Department of Housing and Urban Development “to address disaster relief, long-term recovery, and mitigation in the most impacted and distressed areas resulting from major disasters occurring in 2023 and future years.”

 “The Administration is also reiterating the need for action on other items in the October supplemental requests, including for the DRF, child care stabilization funding, wildland firefighter pay, and the Federal Communications Commission’s Affordable Connectivity Program,” Ms. Young wrote.